CellDynamics/QuimP/Doxygen_doc/BOA.md

    private Constrictor constrictor;
 @endcode

-The \ref uk.ac.warwick.wsbc.QuimP.BOA_.run(String) "run()" method checks general prerequirements for plugin such as IJ version, input image type.
+The \ref uk.ac.warwick.wsbc.QuimP.BOA_.run(final String) "run()" method checks general prerequirements for plugin such as IJ version, input image type.
 Then the static field \c BOA_.running is set to \c true to prevent from running more instances of plugin.
 Then the following methods are started to configure GUI and start segmentation.

 @msc
 	hscale="0.5";